FizzzFizzz/RISP/README.md

 If you want to test it on your own, it would be beneficial if you are familiar with DPIR (https://github.com/cszn/DPIR).
 The code is based on this pioneer project.

+You can download the weights of the DRUNet architecture learn on color images in the following [link](https://huggingface.co/deepinv/drunet/resolve/main/drunet_color.pth?download=true).

 To test: How to test PnP with momentum ?
 ----